-As globalisation continues to spread and companies continue to expand and compete on a larger scale, there is an ever increasing need to fill positions rapidly in order to achieve organisational objectives.
+As globalization continues to spread and companies continue to expand and compete on a larger scale, there is an ever-increasing need to fill positions rapidly in order to achieve organizational objectives.
 This makes it essential for employers to hire the right candidates, as not doing so can have a detrimental impact.
-In fact, according to Brandon Hall Group’s 2015 Talent Acquisition Study, 95% of organisations of all sizes admit to making bad hires every year.
-Bad hires can negatively impact organisational productivity, performance, retention and culture.
+In fact, according to Brandon Hall Group’s Talent Acquisition Study, 95% of organizations of all sizes admit to making bad hires every year.
+Bad hires can negatively impact productivity, performance, retention and culture.

 While it is difficult to arrive at an exact figure for the cost of a bad loss, SHRM estimate that it can cost up to fives times the person’s annual salary which can be even higher depending on the person’s tenure and seniority.
-Another noteworthy finding from the Brandon Hall study is that 69% of the companies surveyed identified the interview process as having the greatest impact on the quality of the hire.
-This means employers need to optimise their interview process so that they can not only improve productivity and performance but save costs as well.
+Another noteworthy finding is that 69% of the companies surveyed identified the interview process as having the greatest impact on the quality of the hire.
+This means employers need to optimize their interview process so that they can not only improve productivity and performance, but save costs as well.

 So what are recruiters and hiring managers doing in interviews that produce these poor results?
 We explore the top 7 common mistakes interviewers make in the hiring process: